backstage/backstage/packages/backend-tasks/README.md

 ## Local Development

-When working with backend-tasks you may run into your task not running as expected if you are using a persistent database.
-A table called "backstage_backend_tasks\_\_tasks" in the applicable plugin's database will contain a record with the next run date and time.
-You can delete this record to get things back to what you expect
+When working with the `@backstage/backend-tasks` library you may run into your task not running immediately at startup as expected if you are using a persistent database.
+This is by design - the library respects the previous state and does not run the task sooner than the specified frequency.
+If you want to get around this, there is a table called `backstage_backend_tasks__tasks` in the applicable plugin's database which will contain a record with the next run date and time.
+You can delete this record to get things back to what you expect.

 ## Documentation